nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `list` Lists all persons without sorting them.
-* `list s/pa` Lists all persons sorted by their purchase amount in ascending order.
+* `list s/n` Lists all persons sorted by their names.

 ### Editing a person : `edit`